 Must do: go on a guided drive

 Budget for at least one drive into the park with a guide, even if you’re generally an independent person who likes to do your own thing.
 There are lots of small seasonal roads that the local guides know well, so they have a better idea of where to go to see the best game.
 We decided on a sunset drive and were so glad we did.
 (I’ll tell you more about it in my next post.)
 Chatting to the guide also gave us some hints on good roads to cruise looking for game when self-driving on our next few evenings.

 International visitors will need to pay $30 per person per day for self-driving in the park ($25 if you're not self-driving).
 The fee for SADC residents is $20 per person per day.
-These are 2017 rates.
+[Note: these are updated 2018 rates.]
 Your permit is valid from 6:00 till 18:00, but can NOT be carried over within a 24-period to the next day as used to be the case, so don’t believe current editions of guidebooks like Bradt’s and Lonely Planet.